lichen-community-systems/signaletic/CONTRIBUTING.md

 2. Include tests verifying the changes (see below).
 4. Update or add markdown documentation for API changes.
 5. Provide documentation for new functions.
+6. Contain only your own original creative work, or the work of other authors who are clearly attributed (with links) that is shared under a compatible open source license (please ask if in doubt)

 #### Commit Messages